Well. It's not a problem. I cannot speak but I can still understand

 You know.
 In my home, we used to speak Yiddish.

 But there were some Polish boys in the neighborhood, so I had to learn to speak and understand Polish too.
 My father was fluent in writing and speaking, because of his business and plenty of contacts with the Poles.

 My habits?
 To be polite to the opposite sex?
 That is what my father used to tease me with.
-That it was the only good thing I have taken from my childhood in Poland.
-He said that the politeness toward women was a rule of Polish gentlemanhood.
+That was the only good thing I have taken from my childhood in Poland.
+He said that politeness toward women was a rule of Polish gentlemanhood.
 Not everywhere, but in high society and intelligentsia.